nextgis/nextgisweb/doc/internal/jsrealm.rst

 Modern JavaScript
 =================

-From the beginning, the client-side part of NextGIS Web had been based on the Dojo 1.x framework.
-It was enough simple and great in terms of modularity in those times.
+Since the beginning, the client-side part of NextGIS Web was based on the Dojo 1.x framework.
+It was simple enough and great in terms of modularity in those times.
 But times had changed and now we have modern JavaScript which Dojo 1.x doesn't support.
-And now NextGIS Web is in transition from old-style Dojo-based code to modern JavaScript with ES modules, Webpack, and lots of other stuff.
+NextGIS Web is now in transition from old-style Dojo-based code to modern JavaScript with ES modules, Webpack, and lots of other stuff.

-The bad news is that the migration is hard and will take a lot of resources, but the good news is interoperability between old-style and modern JavaScript code.
+The bad news is that the migration is hard and will take lots of resources, but the good news is interoperability between old-style and modern JavaScript code.
 Thus you can use modern code from old-style code and vice versa.

-The key points are that:
+The key points:

-1. Each NextGIS Web component may own one (or even more) corresponding Node package, which belongs to the ``@nextgisweb`` scope (even true for NextGIS Web extension packages like ``nextgisweb_qgis``).
+1. Each NextGIS Web component may own one (or more) corresponding Node package, which belongs to the ``@nextgisweb`` scope (true for NextGIS Web extension packages like ``nextgisweb_qgis``).
 These packages are located under ``nodepkg`` subdirectories of corresponding components.